Red list: What the ban on six Southern African countries means for travellers

 South Africa and neighbouring countries were only taken off the hotel quarantine list in October

-In a repeat of the events of last winter, the UK government has responded to an alert about a new variant of concern by putting a flights ban on South Africa – and adding the country, and five neighbours, to the “red list”.
+In a repeat of the events of last winter, the UK government has responded to an alert about a new variant of concern by putting a flight ban on South Africa – and adding the country, and five neighbours, to the “red list”.

 British and Irish citizens or residents arriving from South Africa, Botswana, Eswatini, Lesotho, Namibia and Zimbabwe after 4am on Sunday 29 November will be required to book and pay for a UK government-approved hotel quarantine facility for 10 days.

-Anyone else who has been in those six countries in the past 10 days will be denied entry.
+Anyone else who has been in those six countries in the past 10 days will be denied entry to the UK.

 These are the key questions and answers.